hucker/pathql/README.md

 ### 4. Use with custom filters

-You can define your own filters by subclassing `Filter`:
+You can define your own filters by sub-classing `Filter`:
 ```python
 from pathql.filters.base import Filter